khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 A skeleton loader can replace any existing UI elements for the period in which they are being loaded and should aim for maintaining a similar structure visually.

-*   A skeleton represents a recognizable organisim.
+*   A skeleton represents a recognizable organism.
 *   [Atom elements](https://gitlab.com/gitlab-org/gitlab-design/blob/master/doc/pattern-library.md) within organisms may be represented in a maximum of 3 repetitions, if applicable.
 *   Skeletons are presented in grayscale and never use color.
 *   Animate the gray atoms by adding a pulsing [motion](/foundations/motion) to indicate it is loading.
 The pulse animation transitions color horizontally from left to right, starting with #f2f2f2 to #fafafa.